gbxdl/hex/ReadMe.md

 Hard part is to check if the game is over https://www.geeksforgeeks.org/find-whether-path-two-cells-matrix/ one way is to use Breadth First Search. maybe Depth-first search is faster.
 Gotta handle multiple goals and starting points.

+# Web
+Let's make a web version using Flask